Parramatta Square Developments

 MGP's solution was to reduce the number of sewer pump stations to one, and use two gravity sewer connections to Sydney Water sewer mains.
-Paul Smit, one of MGP's senior hydraulic designers on the project, commented "The benefit for the client, to only require one sewer pump station to maintain and run instead of the original three, will over time contribute to significant cost savings for Ikea.
-Given the large site, and extended distances from one satellite office, one pump station was unavoidable within the design but utilising the gravity sewer connections means a more effective, efficient and cost saving solution."
+The benefit for the client meant only one pump station to maintain and run, instead of the original three, and significant cost savings for Ikea in the long term.
+Given the large site, and extended distances from the satellite office, one pump station was unavoidable within the design, but utilising the gravity sewer connections means a more effective, efficient and cost saving solution.

-169 Macquarie St - Parramatta
+169 Macquarie Street Parramatta

 169 Macquarie Street Parramatta was 'Stage One' of the Parramatta Square development, completed in late 2015.